Skip to content

 Repairs must be completed regularly to maintain Cassandra nodes.

-AxonOps provide two mechanisms to ease Cassandra repairs:
+AxonOps provides two mechanisms to ease management of repairs in Cassandra:

-Since AxonOps collects performance metrics and logs, we built an “Adaptive” repair system which regulates the velocity (parallelism and pauses between each subrange repair) based on performance trending data.
-The regulation of repair velocity takes input from various metrics including CPU utilisation, query latencies, Cassandra thread pools pending statistics, and IOwait percentage, while tracking the schedule of repair based on gc_grace_seconds for each table.
+Since AxonOps collects performance metrics and logs, we built an "Adaptive" repair system which regulates the velocity (parallelism and pauses between each subrange repair) based on performance trending data.
+The regulation of repair velocity takes input from various metrics including:

 The idea of this is to achieve the following: